bbauska/UC-Davis-JS-Basics/readme.md

   alt="Skills needed for success with JavaScript." />
 </p>

-Let&apos;s talk about some of the skills you need in order to be successful learning JavaScript.
+<p>Let&apos;s talk about some of the skills you need in order to be successful learning
+JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 35. keyboarding skills (28) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">